SlicerMorph/Tutorials/Markups_1/README.md

 Similar to an open curve, except the first and last points placed will be connected.

 **Plane:**
 Click a point to place the  origin of the plane.
-The size and bounds can be adjusted after placement.
-To adjust the orientation or rotation, right click the plane and enable these interaction options, or set them under the **Display** menu in the `Markups` module.
+Alt + Left-click will allow the placement of two points, where the second point defines the normal vector.
 The method used to place the plane (point normal, plane fit, three points) can be selected under the **Plane settings** menu of the `Markups` module.

 **ROI:**
 Place two points sequentially that specify corners of a rectangular cube defining the region of interest.
 The size and shape of the rectangle can be adjusted after placement.